andrew/ultimate-awesome/README.md

 - [awesome-agent-payments-protocol](https://github.com/tsubasakong/awesome-agent-payments-protocol) - 🚀 Curated resources for Google's Agent Payments Protocol (AP2), A2A & x402 — blogs, videos, repos & specs.
 Contributions welcome!.
 - [awesome-programming-podcasts](https://github.com/tuckpuck/awesome-programming-podcasts) - Podcasts are a great way to stay informed about what's happening in web development.
 This list has over 350 podcasts covering many parts of website design, development, and deployment.
 Contributions are welcome.
 - [awesome-offchain](https://github.com/txlabs/awesome-offchain) - A curated list of awesome off-chain projects, resources, tools and more.
-- [awesome-vrre-writeups](https://github.com/tylzars/awesome-vrre-writeups) - A collection of Vulnerability Research and Reverse Engineering writeups.
 - [awesome-llm-finetuning](https://github.com/ushakrishnan/awesome-llm-finetuning) - Resources to aid your learning of LLM finetuning.
 - [awesome-synthetic-biology](https://github.com/vasa-develop/awesome-synthetic-biology) - A list of resources for synthetic biology.
 - [awesome-sentence-embedding](https://github.com/viperx-20/awesome-sentence-embedding) - A curated list of pretrained sentence and word embedding models.